 On a basic level, a tortilla warmer is a container capable of holding heat.
-The dedicated vessel keeps corn and flour tortillas soft, pillowy, and warm, while you finish preparing Taco Tuesday toppings, like chorizo, barbacoa, and carne asada.
+The dedicated vessel keeps corn and flour tortillas soft, pillowy, and warm while you finish preparing Taco Tuesday toppings, like chorizo, barbacoa, and carne asada.

-While the traditional design is basket-style, tortilla warmers come in a variety of materials, such as plastic, which can be quickly nuked in the microwave, or terracotta and ceramic—both of which work wonders in the oven for gentle and uniform heating.
+While the traditional design is basket style, tortilla warmers come in a variety of materials, such as plastic, which can be quickly nuked in the microwave, or terracotta and ceramic—both of which work wonders in the oven for gentle and uniform heating.
 There's also cloth, stoneware, and more.
 That said, this versatile tool isn't just for tortillas.
 It can be used for keeping perfect pancakes, naan, roti, and other munchies warm and enjoyable.

 Here are the best tortilla warmers.

-Best Overall: IMUSA 12-Inch Cloth Tortilla Warmer
+IMUSA 12-Inch Sunburst Cloth Tortilla Warmer

 Cloth is a preferred material for many cooks, both amateur and professional.
 This warmer comes in two sizes (10 and 12 inches) and multiple designs, keeping up to 12 tortillas warm for over an hour without them getting soggy.
 Heat your tortillas as usual and then throw them inside the polyester pouch to maintain heat or take them directly from a store-bought package, stack them in the warmer, and microwave anywhere from 15 seconds to a minute, depending on how many tortillas are inside.
 Even if you've never used a tool like this before, it's hard to go wrong with the directions printed on the back.